MateusSartorio/ruby-blog/README.md

-# ruby_calculator
+# ruby-blog
-An web calculator made with Ruby on Rails.
+A simple blog website made withh Ruby on Rails.